-The curricula consist of three main components: math and science, liberal arts, and technical content specific to the major.
-In the first two years, the curriculum of all the engineering programs is very similar, and students can therefore transfer easily between programs during this period.
+With a hands-on approach to engineering, our ABET-certified programs emphasize development and design to help students stand out to employers for internships and jobs upon graduating.
+The curricula consist of three main components: math and science, liberal arts, and technical content specific to the engineering majors.
+In the first two years, the curriculum of all the engineering programs is very similar, allowing students to transfer easily between programs during this period.
 The coursework during the last two years is major-specific and can be tailored to meet the student's interests.

-In the first semester in residence, each student will be assigned to a faculty adviser with whom he or she will be required to consult at least once each semester.
-Ordinarily, at the end of the first year in residence, engineering students will be asked to designate the department in which they wish to take their degree.
-The student will consult with the department chair and, when accepted, will be assigned to an adviser who will be a faculty member of the designated department.
+In the first semester in residence, each engineering major will be assigned to a faculty adviser.
+The student will be required to consult with their advisor at least once each semester.
+By the end of the first year, engineering majors will choose the department in which they wish to take their degree.
+The student will consult with the department chair.
+When accepted, the student will be assigned to an advising faculty member of the designated department.
 Changes in a student's program must be made in consultation with the adviser.
 Advanced placement is possible for high school students with the proper background and achievement.

 Be part of one of the first accredited Biomedical Engineering programs in the U.S. Engineering students will work with several metropolitan healthcare and research institutions before they even graduate.
 With classes capped at 20 students, our expert faculty can personally attend to each future engineer.

 Our country has no shortage of Civil Engineering needs.
 This program prepares graduates who are ready to step in and help society in a major way right away in a discipline that is in demand.
 Students will learn about the past and present structure of building and designing of projects with the guidance of outstanding faculty.

 Architecture and Civil Engineering (B.S.
 Arch./B.C.E.)